biocodellc/ontology-data-pipeline/README.md

 ## Config Files

-Each project should have a config directory under `projects/{projectName}/config`.
-This will contain the files necessary for data validation and triplifying.
+We provide a set of default configuration files found under `config` directory.
+These are the base configuration files we use for reasoning against the [Plant Phenology Ontology](https://github.com/PlantPhenoOntology/PPO/).
+These files configure the data validation, triplifying, reasoning, and rdf2csv converting.

 The following files are required:

 ##### <a name="entity.csv"></a>